HumanCellAtlas/ingest-graph-validator/README.md

     `ingest-graph-validator init`

-        Keep in mind, first time executing the `init` command will take longer as it has to pull the Neo4j Docker image from dockerhub.
+    **Keep in mind**, first time executing the `init` command will take longer as it has to pull the Neo4j Docker image from dockerhub.

 2. Import a spreadsheet: